Symmetry Breaking and Link Homologies I: The -completion, Etale homotopy type and the Frobenius

-\begin{thm} Let $I$ be a positive sequence, and let $p \neq q$ be distinct primes, then the stable $p$-completion of the Etal\'{e} homotopy type of the simplicial scheme $\sBC_{\overline{\F}_q}(w_I)$ is independent of the presentation $w_I$ upto quasi-equivalence in the category of $p$-complete spectra endowed with an action of a (Frobenius) automorphism $\psi_q$. \end{thm}
+\begin{thm} Let $I$ be a positive sequence, and let $p \neq q$ be distinct primes, then the stable $p$-completion of the \'Etale homotopy type of the simplicial scheme $\sBC_{\overline{\F}_q}(w_I)$ or the corresponding Rouquier complex $\sBSa_{\overline{\F}_q}(w_I)$, is invariant under braid relations in the presentation $w_I$ up to quasi-equivalence in the category of $p$-complete spectra endowed with an action of a (Frobenius) automorphism $\psi_q$. \end{thm}